Why the Bar at Nourish May Become the Most Interesting Place in the Hamptons This Summer

 It is designed to be one of the best places in the restaurant to actually eat.

-The full Nourish menu is available there, and several dishes were developed specifically with bar dining in mind: crispy East End sushi bites and smaller skewers designed to stretch naturally across a second drink and then a third.
+The full Nourish menu is available there, and several dishes were developed specifically with bar dining in mind: crispy East End sushi bites, crab and corn cakes, and smaller skewers designed to stretch naturally across a second drink and then a third.

 What this means for the Hamptons